Editor's note: This post was updated on March 19, 2020, to include updated information about the platforms mentioned in this article.

 - Slack started as a team chat app but added voice and video calling to the desktop application about a year ago.
 Video chats on Slack can be initiated directly from a text chat window making it perfect for spur-of-the-moment video conferencing among team members.
 Up to 15 people can join a call and you can share reactions in real-time with Slack’s emoji library.

-Using Video Chat to Improve Sales
+Using Video Conferencing Software to Improve Communication

-Once you’ve selected the video chat for business application that best meets your needs, our technology guide can help you select the right technology for your remote and local collaboration needs.
+The final piece of the video-conferencing puzzle is making sure you have the right technology to support remote collaboration.
+Once you’ve selected the video conferencing application that best meets your needs, this guide can help you select the right technology for your remote and local collaboration needs.